How do I apply for undergraduate on-campus housing?

 What is Themed Housing?

 Themed housing is similar to a residential college, but on a smaller scale.
 Participants live within a traditional hall, take one class with their cohorts in the program, and participate in activities together.
-There is one themed housing option for first-year students – the Leadership & Service Living-Learning Community in a portion of Acadian Hall – and one themed housing option for second-year students – Sophomore Gold in one building in East Campus Apartments.

-Why is the Advance Rent program in place?
+What is advance rent, and why is the Advance Rent program in place?

-No. The entire $250 will be applied toward regular rent.
+The entire $250 will be applied toward regular rent.
 There is no net increase to the amount of rent paid, and no increase to the amount of deposit held.
 For those students that reserve a space, pay their fee bill, and move into their on campus housing, it will not cost any more money.
 However, those that cancel their assignment will forfeit the $250 advance rent amount.

 Is Advance Rent just for students renewing their contracts, or is it for new students as well?